Tiniifan/YKWPPModelConverter/README.md

-# [YKWPPModelConverter](https://github.com/Tiniifan/YKWPPModelConverter/releases/latest) (Yo-Kai Watch Puni Puni Model Converter)
+# [YKWPPModelConverter](https://github.com/Tiniifan/YKWPPModelConverter/releases/latest) (Puni Puni Model Converter)

 YKWPP Model Converter is a tool that allows you to decompile `.ez` files and convert `.ymd` files to `.obj`.

-The tool comes in two versions: a Graphical User Interface (GUI) version and a Command-Line Interface (CMD) version.
+The tool comes in two versions:
+- a Graphical User Interface (GUI) version
+- a Command-Line Interface (CMD) version.

+For the time being, only the OBJ export functionality is available.

 ## Requirements
 - Python 3: https://www.python.org/downloads/